caleb1248/text-editor/README.md

 ## Limitations

-- Although the editor is very similar to the VS Code editor, it does not support extensions.
+- Although the editor looks similar to the VS Code editor, ~~it does not support extensions~~ it does support extensions, but only language definitions and syntax highlighting are supported, and extensions can only be added internally by adding to the source.
+As of now, there is no way to add extensions through the UI.
 - As this editor is intended to serve as a Caret replacement, support for Firefox and Safari is not planned.